pH-JPEG/jpg-CD2-difficulties/WIP Difficulties/FC/WIP Basic FC Features List.md

 - **Big Shredder (CD2)**
   - Possible with CD2, this is just a big Shredder that spawns alone or in a pair.
 It deals normal Shredder damage, but it has about x13 the HP of a normal Shredder.
 - **Big Bulk Detonator (MEV)**
   - Added from MEV, this is a big Bulk Detonator that has its looks modified by CD2.
 It has more HP and has a significantly larger death explosion and carve radius.
 It leaves behind hot rock upon death.
 It also moves x1.35 faster.
+It is banned on Escort and during Uplink/Fuel Cells/Black Box events.
 - **Bundle (CD2)**
   - This is a big, white Brundle possible with CD2.
 It deals normal damage but it has the HP of a Goo Bomber.
 - **Turbonator (CD2, MEV)**
   - This is a CD2-modified Plantonator from MEV.
 It is as rare as the Rockpox Breeder.
 It behaves like a normal Bulk but it has only around 1000 HP.
 Upon death, it leaves a normal Bulk crater, but it shoots out 16 meatballs that all turn into Turbo Menaces.
+It is banned on Escort.
 - **Fat Leech (CD2)**
   - This is a CD2-modified Cave Leech.
 It's larger and it has more HP.
 It also moves slower than normal Cave Leeches, but it has extreme horizontal range; it can grab you at a near 90-degree angle.
 - **Kamikaze Goo Bomber (CD2, DEA)**
   - This is a CD2-modified Goo Bomber.
 It's very small, glows, and it has about the health of a Swarmer.
 Its main objective is to die on top of the team and leave behind goo everywhere.
 It does not have the normal shot attack of a goo bomber.
 - **Crawler**
   - These can spawn in waves globally independent of the Core Stone event.
-- **Gorilla**
+- **Gorilla (CD2)**
   - Larger version of the Crawler.
-These have Brundle HP.
+These have 1100 HP.
 - **Barrage Infector**
   - These are rarer than usual and are even rarer on Escort.
-- **Scalebramble**
+- **Scalebramble (CD2)**
-  - These are rarer than usual and are banned on Escort.
+  - These are rarer than usual.
+Only one can spawn on Escort.
 They are time dilated to half speed.
 - **Warden Bomber (MEV)**
   - These are pink Goo Bombers added from MEV.
 These spawn 8 Mactera Spawn upon aggro and they heal them and all other types of Mactera similar to a Warden.
 It does not attack, it only heals.
 - **Fanatic (DEA)**
   - This is a Menace from DEA that fires the Arbalest Fireball Fan.
 It has equivalent HP to a Turbo Menace (100 HP).
 - **Pentajaw (DEA)**
   - This is a Trijaw from DEA that shoots two additional projectiles.
 It is a veteran of a Trijaw and follows VeteranLarge.
+- **Shocker (CD2)**
+  - Shockers are x3 larger and now have Crawler HP.

 # Custom Waves
 - During a Dreadnought fight (OG Dreadnought, Hiveguard, normal Twins), a Bulk Detonator known as a "DreadHelper" will spawn in to allow the team to kill the Dreadnought faster.
 Only one DreadHelper can exist at a given time.
 The DreadHelper moves x1.5 faster.